Employers’ Association / Organisations

 Future Challenges of Employers’ Organisations

 Employers are not only individualistic, but also not a homogeneous class.
-The conflict of Swadeshi vs. Videshi in pre-independent era, the public-private debate in post-independence era, the rivalry between ASSOCHAM and FICCI, AIMO’s dislike towards the big brother attitude of major chambers of commerce, the conflict among handloom, powerloom and mill sector in textile industry, the formal-informal sector divide and the like exemplify that employers are not necessarily a homogeneous class.
+The conflict of Swadeshi vs. Videshi in pre-independent era, the public-private debate in post-independence era, the rivalry between ASSOCHAM and FICCI, AIMO’s dislike towards the big brother attitude of major chambers of commerce, the conflict among handloom, power loom and mill sector in textile industry, the formal-informal sector divide and the like exemplify that employers are not necessarily a homogeneous class.
 EOs need to governing body.
-There is greater continuity in the leadership of the EFI than the AlOE.
+There is greater continuity in the leadership of the EFI than the AIOE.

 The EFI had only four presidents in over 50 years.
-The AlOE which used to elect a new president every two years is now electing a new president every year.
+The AIOE which used to elect a new president every two years is now electing a new president every year.
 The EFI constitution provides for setting special technical committees if need arises to provide special attention on any subject.

 The SCOPE has two administrative organs, the Governing Council and the Executive Board besides the Secretariat with permanent staff.
 The Governing council lays down policy and elects office-bearers, the Executive Board oversees implementing of policies.
 The chief Executive of a member enterprise/organisation shall automatically be a member of the Governing Council.
 Additionally it has three government representatives nominated by the Director-General, Department of Public Enterprises, as ex-officio members of the Governing Council with full voting rights.

 EOs are referred to as rich men’s poor clubs.
-The EFI’s balance sheet for 1985-86 shoes an income of Rs.20 lakhs and that of AlOE Rs.5 lakhs approximately.
-Nearly half of the income of the EFI and one-fourth of the income of the AlOE are from membership subscriptions.
+The EFI’s balance sheet for 1985-86 shoes an income of Rs.20 lakhs and that of AIOE Rs.5 lakhs approximately.
+Nearly half of the income of the EFI and one-fourth of the income of the AIOE are from membership subscriptions.
 Other incomes include interest on corpus/deposits, conferences, publications, etc. Excessive dependence on income from subscription make EOs financially vulnerable.
 The surest way for them to raise funds is to upgrade

 the quality, relevance and usefulness of services to their members and other constituents, including the community.